pradhanmanva/yelp_challenge/README.md

 Libraries Used: numpy, pandas, scikit-learn, matplotlib, seaborn, json, os, math

-Dataset Used: Poker Hand – https://www.yelp.com/dataset/download
+Dataset Used: Yelp Dataset – https://www.yelp.com/dataset/download

 **How to run the code**
 1. Keep the whole folder intact.